-Nothing about mountain navigation is rocket science but nor is it necessarily a god given talent.
-It does though require both a good understanding and the right approach to the discipline, if you’re going to be able to deal with the worst our mountains can throw at us.
+Nothing about mountain navigation is rocket science.
+Then again it is not a god given talent either.
+It does though require both a good understanding and the right approach to deal with the worst conditions in the mountains.

-The first thing to realise is that in good conditions with good visibility you can quite successfully navigate without ever having to reach for yourcompass or resort to the “dead reckoning” techniques of timing and pacing to gauge your distance.
+In good conditions with good visibility you can quite successfully navigate without reaching for your compass.
+Neither will you need to resort to the “dead reckoning” techniques of timing and pacing to gauge your distance.
 By relating the features on the map to those on the ground you can safely get to your destination.
-Some of those features will be man-made like field boundaries or the more obvious natural features like streams or ponds or lakes.
-But many of those features, and this is especially the case inScotland, will be made up of a combination of a change in gradient and a change in slope aspect (which way the slope faces).
+Some of those features will be man-made like field boundaries.
+Other more obvious natural features include streams or ponds or lakes.
+But many of those features, especially in Scotland, will be made up of a combination of a change in gradient and a change in slope aspect (which way the slope faces).

 In winter whiteout conditions where you are, let’s say making a descending traverse, where you have no horizon and loose the definition of slopes and other features, it can be very difficult to stay on a compass bearing.
 But again it may be a change in the gradient or slope aspect which maybe the first (and maybe only) indication that you have drifted off your compass bearing.
 Bad visibility of course encourages you to abandon any attempt at interpreting the lie of the land.
 This is the last thing you want to do and it’s even more important that you keep a close eye on the terrain.

-It all comes back to you contour interpretation and this is the crux of good mountain navigation and around which all the other navigational skills like compass bearings fit and relate.
+It all comes back to you contour interpretation.
+This is the crux of good mountain navigation and around which all the other navigational skills like compass bearings fit and relate.
 Of course this all makes perfect sense when you consider, by definition, mountains are composed of slopes and in turn those slopes must have an aspect and gradient.
 It is very important that all the various navigational skills and techniques are related to each other and not taught in isolation.
 One of the common points of failure on Summer ML assessments is when candidates place an over reliance on compass bearings and timing and pacing techniques and don’t develop their contour interpretation skills.
 Your “dead reckoning” skills are of course important and you would never be without you compass on the hill but they are in effect auxiliary skills, albeit very important ones, to your contour interpretation.

-Andy Bateman, Scot Mountain Holidays, 26/3/15.
+Andy Bateman, Scot Mountain Holidays, 26/3/15. (updated 14.01.2020)